 Evergreen content must be:

 - Informative– When you are writing an evergreen article or guide for Furzly, your goal is to produce the most useful guide on the internet.
-Everything that can be found on the subject should be included on your guide.
+Everything that can be found on the subject should be included in your guide.
 This is what makes Furzly the best place to go for information!

 - Research-Backed– All content and claims must be backed by authoritative sources.
 If you include any data, facts, or statements in your article, please link to the source where you read this information (and please make sure that you are linking to a source like the American Kennel Club).
 If a website looks terrible or the content is chock-full of grammatical errors, please don’t reference it.
 Also, you may only use one external link per post.

 - Authoritative– You are writing the best guide on the internet, which means that you need to write with a strong voice that convinces readers that you know what you are talking about.
 Since your article will be research-backed and thoroughly researched, you should have no problem doing this!

 - Engaging (Especially Your Title!)– We need content that convinces people to read it.
 Boring copy and titles will lead our audience to seek advice from other sources, which makes fulfilling our mission harder.
 Make sure that your copy is fun to read and that your title is something that pulls your audience in.